victoriamorris/nielsenTools/README.md

     * C - collective
     * O - other
     * X - contradiction
-* Valid? - either True or False, to indicate whether the ISBN is strucurally valid.
+* Valid? - either True or False, to indicate whether the ISBN is structurally valid.
-* Nielsen Work ID - Nielsen ID for the work of which the publication is a manifestation, if known.
 * Related ISBNs - a semi-colon-separated list.

 ##### Notes